Camp Banning |

 (1838 - 1848), San Diego

 Located in Presidio Park a short distance from the entrance.
 This was originally a small unnamed (?)
 Mexican earthwork battery, later captured by the American Navy in 1846 and renamed Fort DuPont.
 Californios briefly regained the fort, but it was recaptured again by the Americans and renamed yet again.
 Also known as Fort San Diego.
-Some earthworks still remain.
-An old Spanish cannon is located here, originally from Fort Guijarros.
+Traces of earthworks still remain.
+An old Spanish cannon is displayed here, originally from Fort Guijarros.
 State marker

 San Diego Barracks